 Key Area: 5a - SACRE's membership How representative is SACRE's membership of the local community?
-Requires improvement/struggling A SACRE in this position would: rarely meet and its membership will include many vacancies.
-The LA needs to review its membership and constitution in partnership with the SACRE and fulfil its obligations to convene an appropriately diverse Developing A SACRE with developing practice would: have a membership that is not necessarily strongly representative of the religious diversity of the local community.
+Requiresrarely meet and its membership will include many vacancies.
+The LA needs to review its membership and constitution in partnership with the SACRE and fulfil its obligations to convene an appropriately diverseIA SACRE in this position would:SACRE Developing A SACRE with developing practice would: have a membership that is not necessarily strongly representative of the religious diversity of the local community.
 Membership needs to be reviewed.
 Established have membership that broadly reflects the religious diversity of the local community.
-This is regularly reviewed by the SACRE in partnership with the LA particularly where there is a high mobility of communities. Х
+This is regularly reviewed by the SACRE in partnership with the LA particularly where there is a high mobility of communities.